 Dental implants have advanced quite rapidly over the years and today we are seeing some of the most advanced technology in implant history.
 Today’s implants not only replace existing teeth but do it seamlessly, with much less pain, and with natural looks and function.
 There are many more benefits of dental implants that many people may not be aware of:

 - Your Best Option To Replace Missing Teeth – Most dentists agree that dental implants are one of the most innovative and impactful inventions of the dental industry.
 Dental implants minimize unintended damage of the surrounding area as they are an exact fit to the missing tooth they are replacing.
 This leaves zero gaps and does not crowd surrounding teeth like bridges and partial dentures can.
+Bridges also damage the surrounding teeth as they use them for support of the prosthetic.

-- It Can Improve Your Physical And Mental Well-Being – For patients with missing teeth or other severe dental issues, implants can make a huge impact in their life.
+- It Can Improve Your Physical And Mental Well-Being – For patients with missing teeth or other severe dental issues, implants can make a huge impact on their life.
 Implants do not require you to alter your diet, daily routine, or social activities as missing teeth or dentures do.
 You can eat the foods you want and never have to worry about dentures falling out at dinner with friends.
 Since implants are a permanent fixture designed to be as strong as teeth and look just as natural you will also feel normal and not have undue stress that can manifest in physical ailments.

 - Implants Strengthen The Jawbone – Implants mimics the root stimulation of the jawbone via osseointegration which means they fuse with your jawbone thus fortifying it.
 Without stimulation that the implant provides the bone would become soft and eventually disintegrate due to bone atrophy.
 Implants prevent that from happening and keeps your jaw intact and strong as ever.

 - Implants Guard Existing Teeth – When you just need one tooth replaced, the bridge that replaces that tooth is supported by the surrounding teeth and causes strain on them.
-Over time that strain cause the teeth to shift and can cause a domino effect of problems.
+Over time that strain causes the teeth to shift and can cause a domino effect of problems.
 Implants are supported by the jawbone, which is a natural 1:1 replacement thereby leaving healthy teeth undisturbed.

-Are You A Good Candidate For Dental Implants?
+So, Who Is A Good Candidate For Dental Implants?

+Is it you?
 Now that you are informed of the many benefits of dental implants, the focus should be on whether you are a good candidate for dental implants.
 The only definitive way to determine if you are a good candidate is to visit Dr. Monarres and get evaluated.

-When you come in to Stone Ridge Dental, Dr. Monarres will ask you about what you’d like to see in your smile and why you feel implants would be right for you.
+When you come into Stone Ridge Dental, Dr. Monarres will ask you about what you’d like to see in your smile and why you feel implants would be right for you.
 Together you will come to a conclusion on whether you are a good candidate for dental implants.

 In general, Dr. Monarres will evaluate the following issues to come to a decision on whether you are a good candidate for dental implants and then discuss your options from there: